stick109/articles/Dapper vs Entity Framework.md

 It seems that more mature/experienced developer is, the more he/she prefers Dapper over EF.
 Some of developers articulate reasons well, for some it's more of a "gut feeling" (which is still valuable and shouldn't be easily discarded).

 As of today, there are 270 million downloads of Dapper nuget package.
-For the third party package, this means "de facto standard" (please remember that EF is pushed to the user every time she starts new asp.net project).
+For the third party package, this means "de facto standard" (please remember that EF is pushed to the user every time new asp.net project is created).